ORF-4450/Robot19/README.md

 ### If RobotLib gets an update:
 1) download the RobotLib.json file from the RobotLib Github repo and drop it into the vendordeps folder inside the project folder.
 Build the project.
 ****************************************************************************************************************
+Version 19.2-RAC

+*	Add Lift and Pickup classes in anticipation of those systems.
+*	Convert Autonomous, Teleop and GearBox classes to Singleton pattern.

+R. Corn January 29, 2019

 Version 19.1

 *	Major updates for compatibility with all the changes made by FIRST in 2019 Kickoff release.